leaanthony/slicer/README.md

 ### Sort

-Sorts the elements of a slice.
+Sorts the elements of a slice
 Not supported by: InterfaceSlicer, BoolSlicer

 ```